 Home Theater / Office

-The first question to ask yourself is the use that you will have of your projector.
-There are two main types: those for professional service and those for home theater use.
-However, the border between these two ranges is not clearly defined, and many models will have ready to use.
+The first thing you need to think about is the type of use you want for your projector.
+There are two types: those for professional service and those for home theater use.
+But it’s not clear where the line between them is, and many models will be ready to use with both benefits.